Jelena Karleuša

 Jelena Karleuša (Јелена Карлеуша; born 17 August 1978) is a Serbian singer and media personality.
-Born and raised in Belgrade, she began her music career by releasing her debut album Ogledalce (1995) at the age of 16.
-Karleuša has released twelve studio albums to date and has held two major solo concerts in Belgrade: All About Diva Show at the Belgrade Arena (2010) and Viva La Diva Show at Ušće Park (2013).
+Born and raised in Belgrade, she began her music career with the release of her debut album Ogledalce (1995) at the age of 16.
+Karleuša has released twelve studio albums to date and has held two major solo concerts in Belgrade: All About Diva at the Belgrade Arena (2010) and Viva La Diva at Ušće Park (2013).

-Additionally, she also served as a judge on the singing competition television shows Zvezde Granda (2015–2021) and Pinkove Zvezde (2025–present).
+Additionally, she served as a judge on the singing competition television shows Zvezde Granda (2015–2021) and Pinkove Zvezde (2025–present).
 Focus and W have described Karleuša as the "Lady Gaga of Serbia" and "Madonna of the Balkans" respectively.
-Her perception and popularity have been influenced by her controversial, often scrutinized persona and art, as well as by her outspoken sociopolitical views and frequent disputes with other public figures.
+Her perception and popularity have been influenced by her controversial—often scrutinized—persona and art, as well as by her outspoken sociopolitical views and frequent disputes with other public figures.

 Early life

 Jelena Karleuša was born on 17 August 1978 in Belgrade, SR Serbia, SFR Yugoslavia.
-She is the only child to Ptuj-born journalist and radio host, Divna (1958–2019), and Belgrade-born police captain, Dragan Karleuša (b.
+She is the only child to Ptuj-born journalist and radio host, Divna Karleuša (1958–2019), and Belgrade-born police chief, Dragan Karleuša (b.
 1947).
+Her background is ethnically diverse, with ancestry from Slovenia, Croatia, Bosnia and Herzegovina, Kosovo, and Serbia.

-She stated that her maternal great-grandmother was an Austrian countess who has a street in Graz named after her; the claim was denied by the city.
-Karleuša also has roots in Lika, Bosnia, and Kosovo through her grandparents.
-Her maternal grandfather Jurij Tomažič was an ethnic Slovene; he was a military pilot who died in a 1967 plane crash.
-Her paternal grandfather Pavle, just like her father, was Belgrade-born; however, Pavle's parents were from Lika where the surname Karleuša originated from.
-Her great-grandfather Nikola Karleuša was a Croatian Serb and an Austro-Hungarian soldier.
-Her paternal grandmother has roots from Vranje, while her maternal grandmother Darina was from Doboj.
+Her maternal grandfather, Jurij Tomažič, was an ethnic Slovene and JNA military pilot who died in a plane crash in 1967.
+Her maternal grandmother, Darina, was from Doboj, Bosnia and Herzegovina.
+On her paternal side, her grandfather, Pavle Karleuša, was born in Belgrade, although his parents were from the Lika region of Croatia, where the surname "Karleuša" originates.
+Her great-grandfather, Nikola Karleuša, was a Croatian Serb who served in the Austro-Hungarian Army.
+Her paternal grandmother's family came from Vranje, Serbia.
+Karleuša has stated that her maternal great-grandmother was an Austrian countess who has a street in Graz named after her, although this claim was denied by the city.

 Karleuša grew up in the Fontana neighborhood of New Belgrade, where she lived with her mother after her parents' divorce.
-From her father's second marriage, she has two younger half-brothers, Ivan and Nikola.
+Karleuša has said that her father's repeated infidelity led to the end of the marriage and she witnessed one such incident herself.
+She has two younger half-brothers, Ivan and Nikola, from her father's second marriage.
 She attended Zemun Gymnasium, but eventually graduated from the New Belgrade High School of Tourism.
 According to Karleuša, she also attended music school and played the flute as a child.